Alabama man sentenced in murder-for-hire plot to kill neighbor

 Allen Wayne Densen Morgan, 30, pleaded guilty in October to charges of using interstate facilities in an attempt to commit a murder for hire.

 Prosecutors said Morgan spoke with an FBI agent posing as a Ku Klux Klan member and offered to pay him if he killed his neighbor.
-Morgan falsely suspected the neighbor of raping his wife.
+Morgan falsely suspected the neighbor of having an affair with his wife.

 In issuing the sentencing, U.S. District Judge Karon Bowdre described the case as a "horrible soap opera."